 These questions are things you may want to ask about when visiting your doctor.
 Not every question will apply to you, and you may not want to know the answers to all of them at your first visit.
 They are meant to be food for thought when making a list of questions to ask your doctor, either at the initial visit or further along in treatment.

-Get a notebook to write your questions down ahead of time so you don’t forget them at the appointment.
-Take an open-minded person along to appointments to provide support, but also to remember what is said and help you remember it once you get home.
+Get a dedicated notebook to write down your questions down ahead of time so you don’t forget them at the appointment.
+Take an open-minded person along to appointments to provide support.
+This person can also help you to remember what is said once you get home.
 Visits can be packed with information and often feel overwhelming - taking notes, asking the physician to write things down for you or even recording the visit (with permission from the provider), can all help.

 Questions to ask when making an appointment:

 - Is this doctor Board certified and licensed in this area (medical, radiation or surgical oncology)?